1. Osteopathy is a therapeutic technique.

 8. Osteopaths put your bones back in place.

 False.
 Osteopaths do not do that, except in a few relatively rare circumstances.
 Osteopaths improve the workings of your body.
-That is not the same thing.
+That is a very different thing.

 9. A pain in the neck is caused by a problem in the neck.